DrDEXT3R/DrDEXT3R.github.io/_posts/2019-03-14-einstein-riddle.md

 <div style="text-align: center;">
     <img alt="result" src="/images/einstein-riddle/result.png">
 </div>
 **The owner of the fish is German**.
-We can also see that the time it takes to find the right answer is $$ 10178915ns=0,01s $$.
+We can also see that the time it takes to find the right answer was $$ 10178915ns=0,01s $$.
 In case of problems, the entire program can be found <a href="https://www93.zippyshare.com/v/Eni3nVnM/file.html" target="_blank">here</a>.
 Did you manage to be faster than your computer?